-I set out to find the best options in each category that maximized our budget and stretched our funds as far as they could possibly go.
-In the end, the strategies I used to cut costs resulted in pulling off a wedding that easily could've cost double the price of what we paid.
+I set out to find the best options in each priority category that maximized our budget.
+And for the rest, I stretched our funds as far as they could possibly go.
+In the end, the strategies I used to cut costs allowed us to have a wedding that cost less than half the price it should have.
 Want to know how I saved so much?
 Read on for my tips, tricks, and money-saving strategies!

 How I Saved Over Half Off on My Wedding

 When I was getting quotes from different venues and caterers, I saw some insane prices for alcohol.
 One of the venues I considered would only allow you to choose from their selections of wine and beer.
 Their cheapest wines were $40 per bottle!
 Like, I’m sorry.
 I don’t even spend that much on a bottle of wine for my husband and I on a special occasion.
 There’s no way in hell I was going to spend that for dozens of bottles for an event.
 In the end, we opted to purchase Trader Joe’s Two Buck Chuck instead.
 This single choice saved us almost 90% on the cost compared to the venue we’d originally considered.